top of page

 Teaching

-SEMESTER 2, 2023: Academic Tutor, University of Canberra Unit Title: Investigating and Explaining Society (11236.1) Organisation: Canberra School of Politics, Economics and Society.
-Faculty of Business, Government & Law.
-University of Canberra, Australia.
+• Academic Tutor, Investigating and Explaining Society (11236.1), Semester 2, 2023, Canberra School of Politics, Economics and Society, Faculty of Business, Government & Law, University of Canberra, Australia.

-SEMESTER 2, 2023: Academic Tutor, University of Canberra Unit Title: Introduction to Public Policy (11378.1) Organisation: Canberra School of Politics, Economics and Society.
-Faculty of Business, Government & Law.
-University of Canberra, Australia.
+• Academic Tutor, Introduction to Public Policy (11378.1), Semester 2, 2023, Canberra School of Politics, Economics and Society, Faculty of Business, Government & Law, University of Canberra, Australia.

-SEMESTER 2, 2023: Academic Tutor-University of Canberra Accelerated Pathways program H course: Politics and Democracy (APP) (11846).
-Organisation: Canberra School of Politics, Economics and Society.
-University of Canberra, Australia.
+• Academic Tutor, Accelerated Pathways Program course: Politics and Democracy (APP) (11846), Semester 2, 2023, Canberra School of Politics, Economics and Society, University of Canberra, Australia.

-SEMESTER 1, 2023: Academic Tutor-University of Canberra Unit Title: Political and Social Theory (11243.1) Organisation: Canberra School of Politics, Economics and Society.
-Faculty of Business, Government & Law.
-University of Canberra, Australia.
+• Academic Tutor, Political and Social Theory (11243.1), Semester 1, 2023, Canberra School of Politics, Economics and Society, Faculty of Business, Government & Law, University of Canberra, Australia.

-SEMESTER 2, 2022: Academic Marking-University of Canberra Unit Title: Introduction to International Relations (11238.1) Organisation: Canberra School of Politics, Economics and Society.
-Faculty of Business, Government & Law.
-University of Canberra, Australia.
+• Academic Marking, Introduction to International Relations (11238.1), Semester 2, 2022, Canberra School of Politics, Economics and Society, Faculty of Business, Government & Law, University of Canberra, Australia.

 Conference Presentations

-• “The potential and limits of deliberative democracy in the governance of refugee crisis”.
-New Zealand Political Studies Association (NZPSA) Annual Conference, November 30, 2022.
-The University of Waikato, New Zealand (Virtual Conference).
+• “The potential and limits of deliberative democracy in the governance of refugee crisis.”
+NZPSA Annual Conference, November 30, 2022, The University of Waikato, New Zealand (Virtual Conference).

-• “Governance of refugee crisis from a deliberative approach: Focus on public and empowered spaces”.
-Australian Political Studies Association (APSA) Annual Conference, September 27, 2022.
-Australian National University, Australia.
+• “Governance of refugee crisis from a deliberative approach: Focus on public and empowered spaces.”
+APSA Annual Conference, September 27, 2022, Australian National University, Australia.

-• “Governing the Syrian refugee crisis: A deliberative perspective”.
-Australian Political Studies Association (APSA) Conference.
-September 18, 2020.
-Virtual Conference.
+• “Governing the Syrian refugee crisis: A deliberative perspective.”
+APSA Conference, September 18, 2020 (Virtual Conference).

-• Mohammad is part of a global research team on the Global Assembly on the Climate and Ecological Emergency.
+Mohammad was part of a global research team on the Global Assembly on the Climate and Ecological Emergency.
 Among the thirty researchers from different parts of the globe, he actively participated in observing deliberative engagement processes during the plenary sessions at Global Assembly COP26.

 Administration